 How to Get Rid of Water Bugs

-First of all, you’ll need to be sure you’re dealing with a water bug.
-The methods to get rid of cockroaches or other bugs can vary greatly from those used against a water bug.
+First of all, you’ll need to be sure you’re dealing with an actual water bug infestation.
+The methods to get rid of roaches or other bugs can vary greatly from those used against waterbugs.

-However, once you know you’ve got a water bug problem, it’s surprisingly easy to deal with them – at least indoors, that is.
+However, once you know these critters are the problem, it’s surprisingly easy to deal with them – at least indoors, that is.

 From the Home

-More importantly, the presence of a giant water bug in the house is a sign that there may be another infestation, such as silverfish.
-Even worse, it could mean your home has sprung a leak somewhere.
+More importantly, the presence of a giant waterbug in the house is a sign that there may be another infestation, such as silverfish.
+Even worse, it could mean your water pipes have sprung a leak somewhere.

-Check all of the pipes for leaks, as well as your foundation for any sign of water seepage or flooding.
-Clean up any standing water, and lay some diatomaceous earth around the area to kill any water bugs that had been hiding.
+Check all of the pipes for leaks, as well as your foundation for any sign of seepage or flooding.
+Clean up any standing water, and lay some diatomaceous earth around the area to kill any critters that had been hiding.

 If you find other bugs that the water bug might feed on, be sure to get rid of them.
-Finally, make sure your windows are properly screened and avoid having porch lights on at night if you live near a water feature.
+Finally, make sure your windows are properly screened and avoid having porch lights on at night if you live near natural or manmade bodies of water.

 From the Pool (or Other Water Feature)

-Second, you may or may not be able to find a water bug nest, so while you may kill an adult, its prodigy could still crop back up in a few weeks.
+Second, you may or may not be able to find a waterbug nest.
+A single female can lay up to 150 eggs in her lifetime (although most nymphs never make it to adulthood).
+Thus, , while you may kill an adult, its prodigy could still crop back up in a few weeks.